"> Mean In Statistics: Definition, Formula & Examples

 Normally distributed interval/ratio Yes

-Skewed ratio data (income, house prices) Caution – report alongside median Median + IQR
+Skewed ratio data (income, house prices) Caution – report alongside the median Median + IQR

 Ordinal (Likert items, degree grades) Debated – see note below Median + non-parametric tests